 - A homeless shelter partners with an artist to create artworks that communicate the experience of homelessness; the resulting works are displayed in a community center to build understanding of the causes and challenges related to homelessness. - An arts organization and a social justice nonprofit partner to create and promote a public performance that delves into the connection between racism and health outcomes.
-A postperformance event features a series of community conversations to encourage ongoing dialogue about racism and its impact in the local community. - An artist works with a correctional facility and a community action program to lead a poetry exchange between incarcerated individuals and community members.
-The program builds community connection to mitigate community bias, support re-integration and employment programs, and reduce risk of recidivism.
+A postperformance event features a series of community conversations to encourage ongoing dialogue about racism and its impact in the local community.

-Projects occurring between August 1, 2023 - September 30, 2024 Deadline: May 5, 2023 no later than 11:59 pm EST
+Projects occurring between August 1, 2024 - September 30, 2025 Deadline: May 3, 2024 no later than 11:59 pm EST